13 min read

 Authentic Sources

 When telling stories about prophets, stick to what's in the Quran and authentic hadith.
-There are many beautiful fabricated stories floating around, but we want to teach our children truth.
-If you're unsure about a detail, it's better to skip it or note that it's from historical accounts, not revelation.
+There are many made-up stories out there.
+But we want to teach our kids what's true.
+If you're not sure about a detail, it's better to skip it.
+Or note that it's from historical accounts, not revelation.

 Resources for Islamic Stories for Children